Our Research

 What do we do?

-Our research involves an interdisciplinary approach using molecular genetics, biochemistry, cell biology, and structural biology to understand the pathogenesis of opportunistic Gram-negative bacteria at the molecular level.
+Our research involves an interdisciplinary approach using molecular genetics, biochemistry, cell biology, and structural biology to understand the infection biology of opportunistic Gram-negative bacteria at molecular and cellular levels.
 Burkholderia cenocepacia, Achromobacter species, and the Enterobacter cloacae complex are the current model organisms we use in different aspects of our research programme.

 Why is it important?

-Opportunistic infections pose a significant threat to human health, especially to those patients who benefit most from advancements in the treatment of genetic diseases, cancer, and organ transplantation, but who become immunosuppressed.
+Opportunistic infections pose a significant threat to human health, especially to people who benefit most from advancements in the treatment of genetic diseases, cancer, and organ transplantation, but who become immunosuppressed.

 Burkholderia cepacia complex bacteria (Bcc) and various Achromobacter species are a potential health risk for people with cystic fibrosis and other immunocompromising conditions.

-These patients commonly suffer from lung and airways infections by these microorganisms, which are very difficult to treat given the extraordinary resistance of these bacteria to clinically useful antimicrobials.
-Therefore, research hopes to find novel ways to prevent or ameliorate the effect of these infections in susceptible patients.
+These individuals commonly suffer from lung and airways infections that are very difficult to treat given the extraordinary resistance of these bacteria to clinically useful antimicrobials.
+Through our research, we hope to find novel ways to prevent or ameliorate the effect of these infections in susceptible people.

-In addition to our interest in understanding how all of these bacteria interact with human macrophages, we investigate the biosynthesis of lipopolysaccahride (LPS).
-LPS is a complex glycolipid molecule located on the surface of Gram negative bacteria that is also a critical structural component of the bacterial outer membrane.
-Bacteria with defects in the LPS molecule are more sensitive to various antibiotics and they can be readily killed by host defenses such as serum complement and antimicrobial peptides.
+Lipopolysaccharide (LPS) is a complex glycolipid molecule located on the surface of Gram negative bacteria that is also a critical structural component of the bacterial outer membrane.
+Bacteria with defects in the LPS molecule are more sensitive to a variety of antibiotics and they can be easily killed by host defensive mechanisms such as the serum complement and antimicrobial peptides.

-By understanding how the LPS is made, assembled on the bacterial cell surface, and modified to reduce its interactions with antimicrobial peptides we hope to design inhibitors that will interfere with this processes, which may be useful as novel antimicrobials.
+Therefore, by understanding how the LPS is made, assembled on the bacterial cell surface, and modified to reduce its interactions with antimicrobial peptides we hope to design inhibitors that will interfere with this processes, which may be useful as novel antimicrobials.
+Also, we are looking at ways to alter LPS biosynthesis at various levels to increase the overall permeability of the outer membrane to antibiotics and antimicrobial peptides.

 Examples of key questions we currently investigate